-- Security – monitor and remediation plan to minimize the impact of security incidents to critical systems on-premises and cloud environments.
+- Security – monitor and remediation plan to minimize the impact of security incidents on critical systems on-premises and cloud environments.
 Monitor the infrastructure, endpoints, networks, assets, users, and other components.

-Automated incident response documents help to establish policies, procedures, and responsibilities on how to face security threats quickly and efficiently, especially with unexpected events like the Covid-19 pandemic or workplace violence occurs.
-While cybercriminals try to exploit managers and employees as they work from home.
-With an automated incident response in place, businesses can identify, detect, protect, respond to, and recover any potential cyber threats.
-Remote policies can be made immediately so an employee can learn to identify cyber threats.
+Automated incident response documents help to establish policies, procedures, and responsibilities on how to face security threats quickly and efficiently, especially when unexpected events like the COVID-19 pandemic or workplace violence occur.
+While cybercriminals try to exploit managers and employees as they work from home, with automated incident response in place, businesses can identify, detect, protect, respond to, and recover any potential cyber threats.
+Employees can learn to immediately identify cyber threats through remote policies.
 Video conferencing software can help employees across departments communicate and collaborate quickly when a cyberattack strikes.
 Allowing authorized staff members to automatically be notified to ensure workflows are seamless.
-Furthermore, once the IT Staff analyzes the recent incident, they can document all transactions to improve on future cybersecurity plans.
+Furthermore, once the IT Staff analyzes the recent incident, they can document all transactions to improve future cybersecurity plans.

 Digital Transformation of Violence in the Workplace

 In the workplace, businesses are using mobile devices and apps to modernize the way to complete an incident report.
 With the use of a mobile device, users can easily and safely submit information about a dangerous situation.
 By being familiar with a cell phone, it is easier to use, communicate, store and track information, accessible and more.
 With traditional and automated technology, a digital transformation in the workplace includes reporting incidents in real-time, access to automated documents, streamlining daily operations, and more.